Hybrid, Virtual, or In-Person: The Top 10 Event Types for Your Strategy

 Potential recruits benefit from the personal interaction they get from this type of event.
 They can speak to actual employees to get insider information on the work environment, benefits, and details regarding their ideal job candidate.
 Making a strong impression at a job fair or recruiting event today could pay off for decades.

-There are a lot of great examples out there, but how do you choose which event type is right for your brand?
-We know event marketing isn’t one size fits all, so here are some points to consider before your next event:
+We know event marketing isn’t one size fits all, so here are some points to consider before choosing your next event type:

 - Consider what you want to achieve.
-Not every event listed above will share your goals.
-Decide on your benchmarks and ROIs before choosing what type of event to plan.
+Not every event type in this article will achieve your goals.
+Decide on your benchmarks and ROIs before planning your next event.

 - Take stock of what’s been done before.
-What do you typically see at events of this nature?
+What do you typically see at these types of events?
 How can you put your own personal twist on the experience?

 - Find out what option is most exciting for your attendees.
 Don’t be afraid to ask attendees directly through surveys or polls.
 Whatever you choose, make sure the idea is exciting to them as well.